Published Jan 14, 2025

 Dried Spirulina |

-0.93g8 |
+|

 Cheddar Cheese |

-0.55g8 |
+|

 Broiled Pork Tenderloin |

 When we eat, our body changes in many ways.
 One key change is the release of insulin.
 This hormone helps our body use glucose from food.
-But, it can also make us feel tired and sluggish after eating9.
+But, it can also make us feel tired and sluggish after eating.

 Other hormones like serotonin and melatonin also play a part.
-They can make us feel sleepy after eating10.
+They can make us feel sleepy after eating.
 For example, eating carbs can release serotonin, making us feel relaxed and sleepy.
 Knowing how these hormones work can help us stay alert and avoid feeling tired after meals.

 Some foods can make us feel more tired.
-Foods like tart cherries and oats have melatonin, making us sleepy11.
+Foods like tart cherries and oats have melatonin, making us sleepy.
 Foods with tryptophan, like eggs and turkey, can also make us feel drowsy.
 Being smart about what we eat can help us stay energized.

 To fight postprandial fatigue, we need to understand why we feel tired after eating.
 Eating smaller meals and avoiding foods that raise blood sugar can help.
 Staying hydrated is also key.
-By doing these things, we can keep our energy up and stay focused10.
+By doing these things, we can keep our energy up and stay focused.

 Here are some foods that can help fight fatigue: